mocobeta/lucene-postings-format/README.md

 _Last updated: 2021-04-18_ (commit `beafd11`)

-This is an at-a-glance overview diagram of [Apache Lucene](https://lucene.apache.org/)'s default `PostingsFormat`, which encodes inverted indices into low-level binary format, written for advanced users (and myself).
+This is an at-a-glance overview of [Apache Lucene](https://lucene.apache.org/)'s default `PostingsFormat`, which encodes inverted indices into low-level binary format, written for advanced users (and myself).

-**NOTE:** The contents are NOT related to any Lucene release versions but specific revisions (commits).
+**NOTE:** The contents are NOT related to any Lucene release version but specific revision (commit).
 It will be updated on an irregular basis, also very fine details are often omitted.
 Please refer the official documentation or source code (the latter is the best) for more detailed and/or up-to-date information.

 ## Overview